 What are the advantages of synthetic base layers?

-Synthetic base layers are high wicking, fast-drying, lightweight and durable.
-They’re also much cheaper to produce (and therefore buy!) than wool or silk base layers.
+Synthetic base layers are high-wicking, fast-drying, lightweight and durable.
+They’re also less expensive than wool or silk.
 As a result, they’re now the base layer of choice for most people.

-The term ‘synthetic’ actually covers a huge range of different man-made materials, each with subtly different properties.
-For instance, nylon (polyamide) fabrics can be harder wearing than polyester but are usually less breathable.
+The term ‘synthetic’ actually covers a wide range of different man-made materials, each with subtly different properties.
+For instance, nylon (polyamide) fabrics can be more durable than polyester but are usually less breathable.
 Most synthetic base layers (tees and underwear) are made from polyester.

-Wicking works with your skin and any outer layers to keep you the right temperature throughout the day and reduce chafing.
-Spaces in the fabric structure pull moisture (sweat) into them by a process called ‘capillary action’ (something fancy to do with molecules) and move it to the outer surface where it can evaporate.
+Wicking works with your skin and any outer layers to keep you at the right temperature throughout the day and reduce chafing.
+Spaces in the fabric's structure pull moisture (sweat) into them by a process called ‘capillary action’ and move it to the outer surface where it can evaporate.

-This works two ways.
 The rapid evaporation cools you down, preventing you from overheating.
 And it also stops you from getting clammy and cold when your body cools down.
-You might see this referred to as ‘moisture regulating’ or ‘temperature regulating’, but these are really just fancy terms for dealing with sweat and keeping you comfortable.
+You might see this referred to as ‘moisture regulating’ or ‘temperature regulating’, but these are just fancy terms for dealing with sweat and keeping you comfortable.

-Part of the reason synthetic fabrics have become so widespread is down to their durability – they resist snags, tears, abrasion and pilling.
-As a consequence, they can cope with some serious rough use and are easier to wash and care for – handy if you’re travelling with limited washing/drying facilities.
+Part of the reason synthetic fabrics have become so widespread is due to their durability – they resist snags, tears, abrasion and pilling.
+They can cope with some seriously rough use and are easier to wash and care for – handy if you are travelling with limited washing/drying facilities.

 Because synthetic fibres are so strong, they can be knitted or woven into incredibly lightweight fabrics.
 This is a serious advantage for keeping your pack-size down on multi-day trips.